How to Make a Pretty Royal Icing Daffodil-Video

-Begin by printing the flower nail template and laminate if you plan to use it a lot.
+- Begin by printing the flower nail template and laminate if you plan to use it a lot.
 I have had mine for quite some time and they are still like new.

-Place a piece of double sided tape on the nail and add the daffodil template.
-Add a piece of double sided tape on top of the template to hold the parchment paper in place while you pipe the flowers.
-I ran out of double sided tape and used a glue dot from my craft box.
+- Place a piece of double-sided tape on the nail and add the daffodil template.
+Add a piece of double-sided tape on top of the template to hold the parchment paper in place while you pipe the flowers.
+I ran out of double-sided tape and used a glue dot from my craft box.
 It was a little too sticky at first so I kept touching it with my finger to help it lose some of the stickiness.

 - Begin with thick icing (you should be able to put some royal icing on a spoon and hold it upside down without the icing falling off) and a #104 decorating tip.
 Hold the bag at a 90° angle with the wide end of the #104 decorating tip at the center of the daffodil template.
 Squeeze the bag while moving the tip towards the edge while carefully spinning the nail as you return the tip to the center of the template.
 Release the pressure as it gets closer to the center.
 Repeat until you have 6 flower petals.

 - Change the decorating tip to a #2 and pipe a funnel in the center of the flower with the same thick yellow icing.
 The funnel should get wider towards the top.

-- If you prefer to hold your piping bag at a 45° angle and repeat the steps above.
-Your royal icing daffodil will look more like the flowers in the first two photos in this collage.
+- If you prefer to hold your piping bag at a 45° angle and repeat the steps above your royal icing daffodil will look more like the flowers in the first two photos in this collage.
 I could only make 5 petals instead of 6 because 6 looked crowded.
 The best thing to do is play around with it and see what works best for you.

 - Once you make your flowers, you can lay them flat and store them in an airtight container away from the sun (the sun will cause the icing color to fade) and they will last for months and months.
-Let the dry for several days before you store them.
+Let them dry for several days before you store them.
 Try to avoid stacking them as the top of the flower could break off.